 Tzatziki with Cucumber Slices

-But if you prefer a more savoury snack, Dietitian Alix Turoff, has you covered.
+But if you prefer a more savory snack, Dietitian Alix Turoff has you covered.

 "My favorite snack to add to my client's meal plan is the Tzatziki with Cucumber Slices.
 I love that it's low in carbohydrates but high in protein and so versatile.
 I will often have my clients prepare a double portion of the recipe and use some for a snack and the rest as a salad dressing.
 They can't believe how delicious and creamy it is."